buidai123/Kaggle_VSCode_Remote_SSH/README.md

 cat ~/.ssh/kaggle_rsa.pub
 ```

-Now you got the key pair, what you need to do now is pushing that key to whatever remote server allow us can fetch it(google drive, or github, gitlab, ...), here i use github
+Now you got the key pair, what you need to do now is pushing that key to whatever remote server that allows us to fetch it(google drive, or github, gitlab, ...), here i use github

 Create a new repo, copy `~/.ssh/kaggle_rsa.pub` to that repo and push it to github(remember to make a public repo), now the public key is available on github, you now need to head over to that repository and click to the public key you've pushed now you click to raw button at the top right and copy the url like the image blow